Adapting Large Language Models for Character-based Augmentative and Alternative Communication: Limitations

 \section{Limitations}

 The ultimate goal of this work was to adapt large language models for use in AAC devices.
 With that goal in mind, it is a limitation that we did not have training data from actual AAC users.
 As we discussed in \cref{private_test_data}, such data is difficult to come by, so the datasets we created and used in this work aimed to approximate AAC-like text.
+While we think our models can provide an improved initial experience for AAC text entry interfaces, we think much more substantial improvements are likely possible if models are adapted using the actual text of a given user.
+Doing this in a practical and privacy-preserving way will need further research.

 The experiments we conducted as part of this research consisted solely of the offline evaluation of our models with fixed datasets.
-While the perplexity values we report are generally considered to be indicative of a model's performance, they may not show the full extent of the impact on an actual user entering text.
+While the perplexity values and keystroke savings we report are generally considered to be indicative of a model's performance, they may not show the full extent of the impact on an actual user entering text.
 Text input is a complex task, especially when performed through an AAC device.
 Further research and user evaluation is required to fully understand the benefit or detriment of our tuned language models on the text entry performance of AAC users.

 Some recent work has explored freezing model layers that have relatively low training loss in order to focus fine-tuning on improving underperforming layers~\cite{yusufali_refining_2024}.
 This was not a technique that we were able to explore in the scope of this work.
 However, we may have been able to improve the performance of the classification model by freezing the lower model layers that were already domain adapted and focusing the additional training on the classification layer specifically.
-We leave this experiment for future work.

-This work focused on character predictions for AAC devices.
-However, even systems that operate on the character level may be able to benefit from word predictions and completions to further accelerate user input.
-Because models for word-level predictions have been explored previously, it was not something we studied in the scope of this work.
-We think it is likely that our domain adaptation process will benefit word predictions in addition to character predictions, but we did not conduct that evaluation.